Careers Information, Advice and Guidance

 - Personal guidance

-Support for all years delivered as modules within the Tutorial framework
+Support for all years delivered as modules within the Tutorial and Curriculum framework

 From the start of life at The Warriner, pupils are coached into being aware of the reason that they are at school.
 The greater this awareness, the clearer the goals of the students and the more motivation is evident.
 This self-motivation is invaluable in terms of success for young people.
 We actively encourage the ‘I want to be a…’ philosophy from an early age.

-Year 7 focus: Personal attributes - developing self-awareness with a view to future career choices
+Year 7 focus: Personal attributes - Working with a PSHE focus developing self-awareness with a view to future career choices.

-Year 8 focus: The importance of education in allowing choice – ensuring pupils understand the benefits of a good education and experience
+Year 8 focus: The importance of education in allowing choice – ensuring pupils understand the benefits of the combination of experience, qualifications and references.

-In addition to 1:1 careers appointments in school we have teamed up with the National Careers Service to offer appointments with careers advisers.
+In addition to 1:1 careers appointments in school, the National Careers Service offers appointments with careers advisers.
 The National Careers Service webchat service can be found here: https://nationalcareers.service.gov.uk/contact-us

 Customers can call 0800 100 900 or contact us via email or webchat to speak to a qualified careers adviser.
 Phone lines and webchat are now available Monday to Friday from 8am to 8pm and every Saturday from 10am to 5pm.